fishcus/KAP-manual/en/release/KAP_2_5_notes.en.md

-## KAP 2.5 Release Note
+## Kyligence Enterprise 2.5 Release Note

-KAP v2.5 is general available recently.
+Kyligence Enterprise v2.5 is general available recently.
 This release introduces **multi-level access control and fine granularity**, which enhance enterprises security entirely and satisfie the requirements of enterprise customers and group customers for fine granularity access control and user permissions.
-Meanwhile, KAP v2.5 enriches intelligent modeling assistance, enables to generate models automatically through SQL patterns, and supports **various storage optimization strategies**.
+Meanwhile, Kyligence Enterprise v2.5 enriches intelligent modeling assistance, enables to generate models automatically through SQL patterns, and supports **various storage optimization strategies**.
 In addition,  introducing a new highlight, **SQL validation**, enable the quick response to the varied business analysis demand.

 ### Enhanced Enterprise-level Security

 **Multi-level Access Control**

-KAP v2.5 provides a comprehensive access control system.
+Kyligence Enterprise v2.5 provides a comprehensive access control system.
 Control your data access on different granularity as project level, table level, column level and row level.

 **Project-level and Table-level Access Control**